MS IN FINANCE COURSE DESCRIPTIONS

 The objective of this course is to introduce students to investment principles in the U.S. and in the global capital market.
 Students in this course will gain an understanding of existing assets and investment vehicles, the functioning of capital market, the theoretical principles that underline asset pricing, and its applications in the valuations of fixed income and equity securities.

 Here is a sample of electives you may be able to choose from.

 This course teaches the art of applying corporate finance theory and essential tools and techniques to strategic decision-making in critical real-life situations faced by organizations.
 The course enhances the students’ understanding of corporate finance by providing a comprehensive examination of selected advanced topics, such as alternative valuation methods, real options in corporate finance, decision trees, international operations, mergers and acquisitions, risk arbitrage, debt capacity and leveraged buyouts, private equity, warrants and convertibles, and ethical issues.

 Over the past several decades, the field of finance has developed a successful paradigm based on the notions that investors and managers are generally rational and that the prices of securities are generally efficient.
 In recent years, however, anecdotal evidence as well as theoretical and empirical research has shown this paradigm to be insufficient to describe various features of actual financial markets.
 In this course we will use psychology and more realistic settings to guide and develop alternative theories of financial markets.
 We will examine how the insights of behavioral finance complement the traditional paradigm and shed light on investors’ trading patterns, the behavior of asset prices, corporate finance, and various financial market practices through lectures, case studies, and our own discussions.

 This course will focus on government policies and their motivation, transmission, and limitations.
 Students will learn how a country’s investment possibilities and potential GDP is driven by its labor force and productivity.
 In turn, the level of productivity can be affected by a confluence of monetary, fiscal, currency, and regulatory policies developing at the “emerging growth” phase, when political goals and legal structures are still in transition, financial and government institutions are not yet fully formed, and consumer spending behavior and market availability are evolving.

 Covers estimation of parametric and non-parametric techniques commonly used in finance, applying high-frequency financial databases.
 Discusses properties of financial data, linear time-series data analysis, basic theory of statistical inference with linear models, general linear models, conditional heteroskedasticity models, nonlinear models, and Bayesian inference and estimation.

 Develops (using Excel) the type of financial models that businesses use every day to analyze a wide range of financial problems and make decisions.
 Covers modeling of financial statements and models in many other important practical areas, such as time value of money, project evaluation, bonds, investment management, and derivatives.
 Emphasizes using the most powerful and useful tools in Excel—such as logical functions, PivotTables, Data Table, Scenario Manager, and Goal Seek—to solve problems that closely resemble real-life situations.

 The objective of this course is to introduce students to modern portfolio analysis and aspects of practical portfolio management.
 Topics include basic risk measurement, asset allocation and the Markowitz mean-variance analysis model, hedging and Value at Risk (VaR), the Capital Asset Pricing Model (CAPM), and portfolio performance evaluation.
 Emphasis will be placed on applying theories to aspects of portfolio management using real data.
 This course is project oriented.

-Machine Learning for Finance Machine learning (ML) methods of data analysis and prediction are transforming the financial landscape.
+Machine learning (ML) methods of data analysis and prediction are transforming the financial landscape.
 This course provides a broad overview, knowledge, and practical skills of Machine Learning (ML), focusing on applications in Finance.
 The course will introduce various ML methods including supervised and unsupervised learning, as well as deep and reinforcement learning.
 Students will understand the general landscape of available ML algorithms and learn to implement the most appropriate solutions of a given problem.
 The course will use Python programming and open source Python packages, and requires knowledge of statistics.
 Class sessions will provide the basics of Python, which is not a prerequisite, and resources will be provided for both Python and statistics.

 This course covers research methodology, including essential skills for writing a research paper, or conducting an empirical analysis, relating to financial markets and data.
 It will emphasize where to find the raw data, and, methods of proper treatment to make it suitable for analysis.
 Students will also learn Tableau, a powerful data visualization software.
 Students will apply course techniques to a research project which will be provided by an industry practitioner, or a faculty member, or the student.

 Financial decisions worldwide are increasingly influenced by the unique risks of the 21st Century.
 All activities demand focus on sustainability issues; from the looming impacts of climate change, to health-and safety-associated risks, to credit and investment gaps that limit business opportunities and hamper economic progress in many parts of the world.
 As the challenges of scarcity of resources, the search for profits through efficiency, and impact of climate change continue to escalate, environmental, social and governance (ESG) data become essential for prudent decision-making.
 Along with several multinational investment banks, the Dow Jones has a sustainability index indicating that the search for profitability through efficiency has transcended trends and has now become the new corporate norm.
 This course studies finance, corporate disclosures and sustainability reporting practices as integrated subjects beginning with an introduction of financial and reporting principles and moving through financial analysis and industry focused disclosures.
 Additionally, the course covers diverse aspects of sustainable reporting and offers tools for effective risk assessment.